ioBroker/ioBroker.iot/README.md

 - the state must be in some "function" enumeration.
 - the state must have role ("state", "switch" or "level.*", e.g. level.dimmer) if not directly included into "functions".
 It can be that the channel is in the "functions", but state itself not.
-- the state must be writable: common.write = true
+- the state must be writable: `common.write` = true
-- the state dimmer must have common.type as 'number'
+- the state dimmer must have `common.type` as 'number'
-- the state heating must have common.unit as '°C', '°F' or '°K' and common.type as 'number'
+- the state heating must have `common.unit` as '°C', '°F' or '°K' and `common.type` as `number`

 If the state is only in "functions" and not in any "room", the name of state will be used.